sourcegraph/about/content/blogposts/2023/sourcegraph-cody-is-generally-available.md

 authors:
   - name: 'Author'
 publishDate: 2023-12-13T10:00-07:00
-description: 'Today, we announce the general availability of Cody 1.0, a new AI coding assistant that uses intelligent code context to answer technical questions, generate code, and suggest completions in your editor.'
+description: 'Today, we announce the general availability of Cody 1.0, an AI coding assistant that uses intelligent code context to answer technical questions, generate code, and suggest completions in your editor.'
 tags: [blog]
 slug: 'cody-is-generally-available'
 published: true